evansolomon/wp-cogitate/README.md

 * Has ridiculously readable text
 * Is as minimalist as possible without sarificing fanciness
-* Supports a blog and an independant-but-consistently-styled front page
+* Supports a blog and an independent-but-consistently-styled front page

 To me, those are the most important elements of a theme.
 Cogitate is what I came up with.